avramandrei/OpenNIG/README.md

 ### Data preparation

 Data must be saved in Numpy `.npy` files.
-In this example we will use the mnist data set to generate new images.
+In this example we will use the mnist dataset to generate new images.
 For this purpose, use the `download.py` script with `mnist` as argument.
-This command will automatically download mnist(raw and processed) dataset in `data/` directory.
+This command will automatically download mnist (raw and processed) dataset in `data/` directory.

 ```
 python3 download.py mnist